wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/audio.md

             }
         }

-        AudioManager.DeviceStateChanged += OnDeviceStateChanged;
+        AudioManager.DeviceRunningChanged += OnDeviceRunningChanged;
         ```

         > **Note**
-		> The initial state of the connected device is `Deactivated`.
+		> The initial running state of the connected device is `false`, which means the connected device is not running.